 “The only people who see the whole picture are the ones who step outside the frame” Salman Rushdi

 You might consider this as a freak show like most Indian people who witness these kind Yogis practices.
 The Kumbha Mela is the Sadhus crazy celebration.
 However, there is something deeper in this craziness like Salman Rushdi once said ‘Only the outsider can see the whole picture’.
-Craziness allows Sadhus to step outside of the day-to-day picture; it allows them to challenge the Brahmins purity (upper caste), it enables them to fly above the restrictions of human body.
+Craziness allows Sadhus to step outside of the day-to-day picture; it allows them to challenge the Brahmins purity (upper caste), it enables them to fly above the restrictions of the human body.

-Sadhus, because they step outside of the ‘picture’ and keep questioning each and every core value of Hindu society they are such a cohesive force, a mirror image of the culture.
+Sadhus, because they step outside of the ‘picture’ and keep questioning every core value of Hindu society they are such a cohesive force, a mirror image of the culture.
 This is probably what many pilgrims see when they look deep in the water of the Sangam in Allahabad where the three rivers joined together.